 As part of the three phases of the Housing Now Initiative, City Council has dedicated 22 City-owned sites for the development of affordable housing within mixed-income, mixed-use, transit-oriented communities.
 A number of sites have their own webpage with additional information as shown below.

 The Housing Now Initiative follows an accelerated model to ensure an expedited route to construction and occupancy with the expectation that a site will take two to four years to deliver from Business Case Development to Market Offering to Delivery.
-Construction on some of the sites is expected to begin in 2023.
+Construction on some sites began in 2023.

 |